Tuesday, December 15, 2020

 To view the UNT World Town Hall, click here: https://www.youtube.com/watch?v=g2HR7VB89i0

 When the coronavirus first crept into our lives in early March, most thought a couple of months of inconvenience was in store.
 Nine months later and we seem to be in the worst of the pandemic.
 Universities and their students have been forced to adapt and persevere throughout an unprecedented year, and prepare for an uncertain future.
-During Tuesday's final UNT World Town Hall of 2020, UNT System Chancellor Lesa Roe and the Presidents at our three institutions reflected on the year that was, and presented rays hope that all will emerge stronger than before.
+During Tuesday's final UNT World Town Hall of 2020, UNT System Chancellor Lesa Roe and the Presidents of our three institutions reflected on the year that was, and presented rays of hope that all will emerge stronger than before.

 University of North Texas President Neal Smatresk

 In a year that saw record enrollment and graduations at the University of North Texas when many universities across the country sustained declines, President Neal Smatresk praised the student body for its adaptability and resilience despite so many facing unforeseen hardships such as housing and food insecurity.
 He lauded the spirit of the university's faculty and staff for its flexibility and the genuine care shown for UNT students.
 Fortunately, UNT's strategic and meticulous planning helped to mitigate the spread of COVID-19 more effectively than at many institutions in the state.
 Emerging from the many lessons that university leadership has taken from the coronavirus experience, Smatresk said the university is launching an Affordability Initiative that will seek ways to help students graduate faster and in a form that doesn't saddle them with burdensome, long-term debt.